Kamahl19/react-starter/DOCS.md

 - [Menu](./src/common/components/Menu/index.tsx) is a React Router aware menu showing [active link](./src/common/routerUtils.ts) based on the current location
 - [Navbar](./src/common/components/Navbar/index.tsx) is a horizontal menu which changes itself to a hamburger menu for mobile devices
 - [NotFound](./src/common/components/NotFound/index.tsx) is a 404 component
+- [ResultError](./src/common/components/ResultError/index.tsx) is an error component for both API and client-side errors
 - [Widget](./src/common/components/Widget/index.tsx) encapsulates data and UI parts in a card-based component

 All Less files in this project are being imported in the [src/app/styles/main.less](./src/app/styles/main.less) which itself is imported in [src/index.tsx](./src/index.tsx) to be processed by Vite and inserted into production `index.html` file.